phoe/cafe-latte/README.md

 # Cafe Latte

+> "We were not out to win over the Lisp programmers; we were after the C++ programmers.
+We managed to drag a lot of them about halfway to Lisp."
+>
+> --- Guy Steele, Java spec co-author

+> "Notice that no one mentions that this way they also managed to drag a lot of Lisp programmers about halfway back to C."
+>
+> --- angery Internet rando

+## About

 This is an attempt to recreate some nifty Common Lisp features in plain Java.
 These are, most importantly, the foundations for a condition system, and a simple condition system itself.

+Each part of Common Lisp implemented here should have basic unit test coverage.

 ## Roadmap